Cambridge College Data & Information Overview

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Cambridge College, approximately 25% of students took out student loans averaging $7,917 a year.
 That adds up to $31,668 over four years for those students.

-How Much Money Do Cambridge College Graduates Make?bachelor's degree recipients from Cambridge College make around $38,100 per year during the early years of their employment.
+How Much Money Do Cambridge College Graduates Make?students who graduate with a bachelor's degree from Cambridge College make about $38,100 a year during their first few years of employment after graduation.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Cambridge College